json-e/json-e/.github/CONTRIBUTING.md

 ## Python

-The Python implementaion is located in `./jsone`.
+The Python implementation is located in `./jsone`.

 For Python, activate a virtualenv and run `pip install -e .`.